CIT95/riow-pub/how-to/day1.md

 ## Video 10
 Create a new file named ex2.py, make sure you include comments to show your code and then comment to show the solution code.

-Once your code is running without error commit your code with "Third coding challenge".
+Once your code is running without error commit your code with "Second coding challenge".

 ## Video 11
 You can comment out the all the code in your main.py and then code along with Dr Angela and at the end commit with message "Video 11"